SantiagoYanezFerreiro/MilestoneProject1GymWebsite/README.md

 ## Website Structure
 Each page features a responsive navigation bar with the logo (top left) and a menu to access the pages of the site.
 Each page has also a footer with social media links, location, opening times and contact information.
-Home
+Home.

 The Home page features a jumbotron with a CTA Button “Join the Gym”.
 Whenever this button gets clicked the visitors access a form requesting personal information that they must fill to join the gym.
 The button is inside a jumbotron with a Fitness Model Image and a quote to increase the likelihood visitors will click it.
 Below the button, there is a carrousel with customer testimonials which reinforces the good image of the gym.
 It rotates automatically so that visitors can see several reviews.
 On the bottom of the home page, there is some general gym information to sum up the main goals of the gym and its services with two pictures of two athletes working out in the gym.

 ### Join
 The Join Page features the membership plans of the gym with their prices and what they include.
 There is a basic cheap plan to just access the gym facilities.
 The premium plan grants access to all services and classes in addition.
-Lastly the flexible plan is meant to people that want to go to the gym just 1 day, 2 days or 1 week.
+Lastly. the flexible plan is meant to people that want to go to the gym just 1 day, 2 days or 1 week.
 The FAQ’s section is meant to reduce customer support expenses by allowing visitors to get frequent questions answered without the need to contact the company.

 ### Classes